Published: 14 nov. 2019

 Every time the incubator shaker door is opened to access a flask, heat is lost, and the shaking action is halted.
 Doing this occasionally will not make much difference.
 However, you should avoid repeated door opening or taking the flask out for a longer time.
 This could cause a breach in the normal growth curve, introducing uncertainty into your process.
 Several things can mitigate these effects:

-• rapid stopping and re-starting to minimize the downtime for shaking
+• Rapid stopping and re-starting to minimize the downtime for shaking

-• fast return to setpoint after interruption through door opening
+• Fast return to setpoint after interruption through door opening

-• automatic feeding
+• Automatic feeding

-• online biomass measurement
+• Online biomass measurement

 Shake flasks alone provide no online monitoring information, and gleaning data from them requires frequent removal from the growth environment.
 This disruption most certainly skews results and hinders optimal growth.
 Human error is inevitably introduced into the process via mistakes in analysis or missed readings.
+Non-invasive, accurate and continuous measurements of biomass concentration are possible, e.g. with the aquila biolabs CGQ (Cell Growth Quantifier).
+It allows to measure multiple flasks at the same time.

-Last, but not least, some tips concerning the inoculum:
+Last, but not least, some tips concerning the inoculum

 The output from any culture process can only be as good as the input, any of the below will contribute to poor growth: